Pranav8S/dockerized_webapp/README.md

-Certainly!
-Here is the revised README file with the hash symbols removed:

----

 # Feedback System Web Application

 This project is a simple feedback system built using FastAPI, a high-performance web framework for Python, and TinyDB, a lightweight document-oriented database.
 The application allows users to submit feedback through a web form and view all submitted feedbacks.